ElderMael/codexarcana-blog/content/blog/mentoring-faq/index.md

 with architects that usually pair program with developers to unravel solutions that can fit the actual working code instead of coming up with solutions that may or may not fit the current architecture.

+I think this approach has the best results overall because it proofs that your architecture guidelines and implementations fit into the software other teams are developing.

 ## Microservices